gianmarco96/multiple_arms/README.md

 </launch>
 ```
 ### moveit autogenerated files
 As mentioned before, Moveit automatically generates some launch files and yaml files.
-We did not use the setup assistant to configure this so we will have to manually change the following:
-- ros_controller.yaml
+The tutorial mentions a coupls of .yaml and .launch files that we need to modify:
-- simple_moveit_controller.yaml
+- ros_controller.yaml/.launch

-- ros_controller.launch
+- simple_moveit_controller.yaml/.launch

-empty_world.launch and bring up do not need changing
-Done but need to explain

-REMOVE CONSTRAINTS ABOVE DOES SPEED UP THE SIMULATION
+I would not bother with this as these are redunt files which are not used.

+### Gazebo integration
+The files `panda_multiple_arms_empty_world.launch` and  `bringup_moveit.launch` can be left as the tutorial.